osm-merge/osm-merge/docs/extending.md

 Once you have good OpenStreetMap formatted data, you can do manual validation, and cut & paste values from the external dataset into each OpenStreetMap feature.
-This can be done using QGIS, but JOSM is preferred as it has a data validator to catch any issues before uploading.
+This can be done using QGIS, but JOSM is preferred as it has a data validator to catch any final issues before uploading.

 ## The Configuration File